Canop/fediback/README.md

 This operation can be done manually but there's no harm in having a cron rule if you can.

-For each account 3 files are saved on disk: one with core data, the list of followers and the list of users you follow:
+For each account 4 JSON files are saved on disk:

+* `user.json` with the core account data
+* `followers.json` with a list of users
+* `following.json` with a list of users too
+* `featured.json` with a list of "pinned" messages

 ![tree](doc/tree.png)

-The main file contains only some basic info:

 ![user.json](doc/user.json.png)

-The `following.json` and `followers.json` files contain list of users.

 ![following.json](doc/following.json.png)